Gumball2415/3P22Lambda/README.md

 this software uses LodePNG, under the [zlib license](https://opensource.org/licenses/Zlib), and Templatized C++ Command Line Parser Library, under the [MIT license](https://opensource.org/licenses/MIT).

 ## Thanks to:
  - Fiskbit, lidnariq, zeta0134, rainwarrior, and jekuthiel for discussion and idea
  - lidnariq for the short-long afterglow decay model
  - NewRisingSun for help/advice with color/gamut conversion
-	sorry if i was a bother at times

 ## Origin of name
 the name is based on the P22 set of phosphors, used for CRT displays and monitors.
 3 x P22 phosphor decay.